secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

      * Select the `02a - Interesting Moments` smart campaign
      * The correct program should automatically apply when cloned, so *you don't need to do anything here.* However, you can confirm that the campaign tag appears on in the Smart List and Flow.
 If the name of the template appears anywhere, replace it with the campaign tag.
      * Click to the `Schedule` tab and click `Activate`
-     * Select the `02b - Manual Upload Processing` smart campaign - This smart campaign looks for an addition to the lead list to update the status of the lead based on what list they are in.
+     * LIST UPLOAD ONLY: Only complete this step if you are uploading a list.
+Select the `02b - Manual Upload Processing` smart campaign - This smart campaign looks for an addition to the lead list to update the status of the lead based on what list they are in.
 It's called manual upload because there needs to be a list upload to get these people updated in Marketo.
 If your campaign will need a list upload, you can turn this on.
      * The correct program should automatically apply when cloned, so *you don't need to do anything here.* However, you can confirm that the campaign tag appears on in the Smart List and Flow.
 If the name of the template appears anywhere, replace it with the campaign tag.
      * Click to the `Schedule` tab and click `Activate`
 * If this is an `Owned Event` (Hopin), follow the `Update the Salesforce campaign` instructions in Step 5, then follow the activation instructions [here](/handbook/marketing/marketing-operations/campaigns-and-programs/#steps-to-use-hopin-connector)).